Ch-Ayushman-Patro/Video-Surveillance-System/README.md

 - **Cloud Storage** — Store alerts and snapshots in cloud (AWS S3, GCS)
 - **Deep Learning Behavior** — Replace rules with trained behavior models
 - **Mobile App** — Push notifications to mobile devices

----

-## 📄 License

-This project is for educational and demonstration purposes.